Application for Fall 2022 Brock Scholars Freshman Class

 Short Answer Essay Prompts

 These should demonstrating sharp, original thinking and showcase your writing at its best.
 On the tab labeled “Requirements” you will find three prompts.
-Please ensure that you read the instructions and submission requirements for each prompt carefully, answer each prompt, and upload files ending in .docx, .doc, and .pdf.
-If we are unable to open your file, we will consider your application incomplete and it will not be reviewed.
+Please ensure that you read the instructions and submission requirements for each prompt carefully, answer each prompt.
 The application prompts for the upcoming application cycle can be found below.

-- Prompt # 1: Help us get to know you better.
+Help us get to know you better.
 Please write three simple sentences (numbered 1-3) that give us some insight into you, your life, your interests, and your experiences.
-There are no right answers--feel free to be creative and think outside the box.
+There are no right answers—feel free to be creative and think outside the box.
 (Three numbered sentence maximum.)

-- Statement of Additional Information: What else do we need to know to get a better picture of you as a student and as a person?
-Please do not recap your resume or transcript here.
-Instead, we want to know anything about you that doesn't appear in other parts of your application, but would help us better understand your potential for the Honors College.
-This is not a space to upload your admissions essay, research paper, etc. (150-word count)
+Please upload your essay in .pdf, .doc or .docx format.
+What else do we need to know to get a better picture of you as a student and as a person?
+Please do not recap your resume or your transcript here.
+Instead, we want to know anything about you that doesn't appear in other parts of your application, but that would help us better understand your potential for the Honors College.
+This is not a space to upload your admissions essay, research paper, etc. (1,000 characters)

 If you have questions about how to submit your application, email [email protected] or call 423-425-4128.